-The p-value also known as observed level of significance or exact level of significance or the exact probability of committing a type-I error (probability of rejecting H0, when it is true), helps to determine the significance of results from hypothesis.
-The p-value is the probability of obtaining the observed sample results or a more extreme result when the null hypothesis (a statement about population) is actually true.
+In this post, we will discuss the P-value introduction and some related examples.
+The P-value also is known as the observed level of significance or exact level of significance or the exact probability of committing a type-I error (probability of rejecting H0, when it is true), helps to determine the significance of results from the hypothesis.
+The P-value is the probability of obtaining the observed sample results or a more extreme result when the null hypothesis (a statement about population) is actually true.

 In technical words, one can define P-value as the lowest level of significance at which a null hypothesis can be rejected.
 If the